 Using the same Content Management System every day can lead to a sense of insulation and a center-of-the-universe perspective that makes it easy to forget there are other ways to publish online.

 That’s why I attended last week’s Vancouver WordPress Meetup: “Creating a New Site for Your Business,” at The Network Hub downtown.
-I wanted to learn about CMS platforms other than WP.
+It should have been called Wix vs Joomla vs WordPress who I wanted to learn about CMS platforms other than WordPress.

 This meetup was hosted by Bonnie Sainsbury, founder of Smarter Social Media , (and named by Forbes as #13 among the top 20 most influential women and among the 28 most top most influential social media people.)

 Bonnie spoke for the WordPress camp, but first she introduced Margaret Reynolds to give us a tour of Wix.

 Tel Aviv-based Wix, offers lots of industry-specific themes to choose from, Margaret said, and it allows easy customization of the design, has basic SEO tools, templates for sub-pages, contact forms, maps, photo galleries.
 Video loading is easy and there are lots of options for presentation.
 There are Apps, which are Wix’s version of plugins, as well as built-in pictures and graphics.
 And yes, Wix is responsive.

 “You are limited only by your imagination,” Margaret said.

 Sites that use “Wix.com” in their URL are free.
 If you want to use your domain, annual plans start at $4 per month with ads displayed.
 An ecommerce site starts at $19 per month.

 From what Margaret showed us, Wix seems like a great option for a small business owner who’d prefer to never see a line of code.